Dear Lovely Human,

 Past success is a credential, not a destination.

-The work that matters most often arrives quietly.
+The work that matters most often arrives in your what’s next move.

 What if the most important capital we have doesn’t show up on a balance sheet?